eichblatt/litestream/docs/flashing_ESP32.md

 ```

 Note, this takes a few minutes.
-Then, push this file `fsbackup.bin` to github, and merge into the main branch.
-Merging into `main` will require a new version number in the `.VERSION` file.
+Then, push this file `fsbackup.bin` to github, and merge into the `main` and then `releases` branch.
+Merging into `releases` requires a new version number in the `.VERSION` file.

 ### Testing the new Filesystem